 In addition, Mr. Nauheim has experience in the areas of post-closing dispute resolution and arbitration as well as providing compliance advice, especially in connection with internal investigations.

 Mr. Nauheim represents both public and private German and international companies, including strategic as well as financial investors, in a wide variety of industries, such as technology, media and telecommunications, automotive, pharmaceuticals, consumer products and retail, logistics, professional services, real estate and sports and entertainment.

-Handelsblatt and Best Lawyers have recognized Mr. Nauheim in its list of Germany’s Best Lawyers 2017/18 in the category of M&A. The JUVE Handbook 2017/2018 lists Mr. Nauheim as one of the frequently recommended lawyers for both Corporate and M&A. Chambers and Partners Global recognize Mr. Nauheim in the areas of Corporate/M&A in Germany and USA.
+Handelsblatt and Best Lawyers have recognized Mr. Nauheim in its list of Germany’s Best Lawyers 2018/19 for Corporate Law and M&A. The JUVE Handbook 2017/2018 lists Mr. Nauheim as one of the frequently recommended lawyers for both Corporate and M&A. Chambers and Partners Global recognize Mr. Nauheim in the areas of Corporate/M&A in Germany and USA.
 Clients have recommended Mr. Nauheim for “best service and best quality” and have described him as “very capable and pragmatic – he knows his stuff” and as “smart and service-minded”.

 Prior to joining Gibson Dunn, Mr. Nauheim worked at a renowned U.S. law firm in Cologne and Washington, D.C. and, thereafter, in the Munich office of a major German law firm.

 Mr. Nauheim speaks German and English.

 - Arcapita, in its public takeover attempt of a German energy service provider.